-The thermostatted autosampler comprises two modules, the autosampler and the thermostat (G1330B).
+The thermostatted autosampler comprises two modules, the standard or preparative autosampler and the thermostat (G1330B).
 Both modules have a separate power supply and a power plug for the line connections.
 The two modules are connected by a control cable and both are turned on by the autosampler module.